Stay secure over the holidays with the ThreatLocker Lights-Out Checklist

 How to Debug a Blue Screen of Death Screenshot

-What is a Blue Screen of Death?
+What Is a Blue Screen of Death?

 The Blue Screen of Death (BSOD), a stop error or system crash, is an error screen displayed on Windows computers following a fatal system error.
 This error causes the system to stop completely, requiring a restart to temporarily resolve the issue.